SAVE YOUR SMILE

 Book your Merritt Island oral cancer check today

-Your dentist and hygienist will look for changes during your regular visits but we recommend you have a thorough oral cancer check annually.
-Call Your Family Dental today to schedule your oral cancer check appointment.
+Your dentist and hygienist will check for changes during your regular visits, but we recommend that you have a thorough oral cancer check annually.
+Call Family Dental today to schedule your checkup.